Sanjay007/linux-terminal.com/content/10-tips-to-secure-your-apache-web-server-on-unix-linux/index.md

 </Directory>
 ```
 ## 6. Don’t allow .htaccess

-Using .htaccess file inside a specific sub-directory under the htdocs (or anywhere ouside), users can overwrite the default apache directives.
-On certain situations, this is not good, and should be avoided.
-You should disable this feature.
+There is a high risk that someone might overwrite the default apache settings in ```.htaccess``` is inside a specific sub directory under htdocs.
+In terms of security , it is a vulnerabilty that any attacker can use and change the configurations .

-You should not allow users to use the .htaccess file and override apache directives.
-To do this, set “AllowOverride None” in the root directory.
+You must not allow users to use the .htaccess file and override apache directives.

+In order to prevent this, set ```“AllowOverride None”``` in the root directory.

 ```xml
 <Directory />